Brand Audit your Business using our free but detailed DIY Template. DM us NOW to get your FREE Copy.

 Here are the key steps we’ve highlighted from the process we use.

-Our free Audit Template includes all you should require to audit both your brand and the competition.
+Our free Audit Template includes all you will need to audit your brand and the competition.

 These templates include all of the questions conveniently presented in a format that you can distribute to the team carrying out your brand audit.
 You should also make it available to anyone who might have valuable insights about your brand and its Business.

-Our experience has taught us that there can be roadblocks during a rebrand, mainly due to communication issues.
+Our experience has taught us that roadblocks during a rebrand often stem from communication issues.
 To make your brand audit as effective as possible, answer all the questions thoroughly and honestly.
-Gather both insights and feedback from individuals at all levels of your business not just the management team.
+Gather both insights and feedback from individuals at all levels of your business, not just the management team.
 Come to a consensus regarding your findings and the things you want to carry forward into your new identity.
-This way everyone can feel assured that the information you’re working with is current and accurate.
+This way, everyone can feel assured that the information you’re working with is current and accurate.

 Step 2: Audit your brand.